matheuspf/handy/README.md

 ## Examples

 There are a bunch of examples for everything in the folder `examples`.
-If you want to see them running, simply do:
+If you want to compile them, simply run:

 ```